vincentbernat/network-lab/lab-routes-ipv6/README.md

 For IPv4, the (external) route cache has been removed in 3.6.
 Each next hop can have a list of "exceptions" (like MTU) attached to it.
-In IPv6, the cached entries are directly put in the routing tree.
+In IPv6, the cache entries are directly put in the routing tree.

 Before Linux 4.2, any lookup would create a cache entry.
 This was massively inefficient.
 This was fixed in 45e4fd26683c.
 Cache entries